venkataravuri/autonomous-driving-adas/docs/perception.md

 Handle missing detections when an object is temporarily occluded or one sensor misses it.

 Track multiple objects by associating their positions over time.

----

-Advantages of Late Fusion

-1. Leverages Sensor Strengths:

-LiDAR gives accurate 3D localization, while cameras excel at classification (object recognition).

-Late fusion allows each sensor to work independently in its specialized domain, providing the best of both worlds.

-2. Improves Reliability:

-If one sensor (e.g., LiDAR) misses an object or has low confidence, the other sensor (camera) can still provide useful information, leading to more robust detection.

-3. Increased Flexibility:

-Late fusion allows you to integrate different algorithms for each sensor and does not require combining raw sensor data early in the pipeline, making the system more modular.

  Object Detection as Input to Kalman Filter